stadium-software/embed-remote-page/README.md

 # Embed Remote Page

-Embed a remote page in a Stadium page
+Embed a remote page in an iFrame on a Stadium page

 ![](images/view.gif)